Delhi HC seeks presence of UP police personnel over arrests without informing Delhi Police | Law-Order

 “It is trite law that the father and brother of the petitioner No. 2 could not be apprehended by U.P.
 Police and taken from Delhi without informing Delhi Police,” it observed.

-The couple told the court that they married of their own free will in July, contrary to the wishes of the gril's family and were now getting repeated threats from them.
+The couple told the court that they married of their own free will in July, contrary to the wishes of the woman's family and were now getting repeated threats from them.

-It was added that the father and brother of the boy were taken away by UP police and for more than one month, their whereabouts were not known.
+It was added that the father and brother of the man were taken away by UP police and for more than one month, their whereabouts were not known.

-Delhi police informed the court that, the boy's family members were arrested by UP police on September 8, in relation to a complaint made by the girl's mother.
+Delhi police informed the court that, the man's family members were arrested by UP police on September 8, in relation to a complaint made by the woman's mother.

 It was added that no intimation of the arrival of the police from Shamli, UP was made at Delhi.